magdalenaboch/academic-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Psychology
+  - course: PhD in Psychology (with distinction)
-    institution: University of Vienna
+    institution: University of Vienna, AT
     year: 2022
-  - course: MSc in Psychology (summa cum laude)
+  - course: MSc in Psychology (with distinction)
-    institution: University of Vienna
+    institution: University of Vienna, AT
     year: 2017
   - course: BSc in Psychology
-    institution: University of Vienna
+    institution: University of Vienna, AT
     year: 2015

 # Social/Academic Networking